 The Black Isle is one of the driest parts of Scotland, affording relatively mild temperatures.
 That being said, bring layers to keep yourself warm when exploring the Bens, bays and burns nearby.

-The hotel takes a well deserved break from mid-January to mid-February.
+The hotel takes a well deserved break from mid-October to the start of April.

 At the hotel

-Free WiFi, on-site parking, board games, courtyard, fire pits, private airfield.
+Free WiFi, on-site parking, electric charging stations, board games, courtyard, fire pits, private airfield.
 In rooms: underfloor heating, tea- and coffee-making kit, Smart TV, fridge, fresh milk, Aromatherapy Associates toiletries.
 Cottages have fully equipped kitchens with dishwashers, some have a washing machine and dryer, some have log burners.

 Our favourite rooms